Toyotomi Hideyoshi: Taikō (1592–1598)

 Hideyoshi adopted Oda Nobunaga's dream of a Japanese conquest of China, and launched the conquest of the Ming dynasty by way of Korea (at the time known as Koryu or Joseon).

 In 1592, Hideyoshi began an invasion of Korea with the intent of conquering Korea and eventually Ming China.
 In 1593, he attempted but failed at compelling Taiwan into a tributary relationship.
 Hideyoshi's explicit war goal was for Japan to replace China at the top of the international order.
 Hideyoshi wrote to his adopted son Hidetsugu that "it is not Ming China alone that is destined to be subjugated by us, but India, the Philippines, and many islands in the South Sea will share a like fate."

 First campaign against Korea

-In the first campaign, Hideyoshi appointed Ukita Hideie as field marshal, and had him go to the Korean peninsula in April 1592.
-Konishi Yukinaga occupied Seoul, which was the capital of the Joseon dynasty of Korea, on June 19.
+In the first campaign, Hideyoshi appointed Ukita Hideie as field marshal and sent him to the Korean Peninsula in April 1592.
+Konishi Yukinaga occupied Seoul, which was the capital of Joseon, on June 19.
 After Seoul fell, Japanese commanders held a war council there in June and determined targets of subjugation called Hachidokuniwari, literally Eight(八) Route(道), Country(国) Division(割).
 Each targeted province was attacked by one of the army's eight divisions: